-What to Expect in a Detox Unit
+What to Expect in Drug and Alcohol Detox

-C.O.W.S and CIWA
+C.O.W.S and CIWA in Detox

 There are several scales or inventories that are used to evaluate a person in detox.
 The first is the Clinical Institute Withdrawal Assessment (CIWA) and the second is the Clinical Opiate Withdrawal Scale (COWS.).
 These scales determine what medications are given to ease withdrawal.

 Abrupt withdrawal from alcohol can result in seizures, cardiovascular events, excessive anxiety and agitation.
 The CIWA rates nausea, tremors, anxiety, agitation, sweating, disorientation, numbness, hallucinations, ability to startle and headaches.
 With this scale the severity of withdrawal is scored.
 And medications such as benzodiazepines are given as a short term relief to ease symptoms and make the detox experience more tolerable.